NumEconCopenhagen/projects-2023-bpr871/inauguralproject/README.md

 - Hjalte Bisgaard (lfc749)
 - Julie Skaarup Roesgaard (spr506)

+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

 This repository contains
-Inaugural project (data, program, results): inauguralproject.ipynb contains an overview of the problems and corresponding solutions as well as an explanation to the methods we use.
+1. Inaugural project (data, program, results):
+2. inauguralproject.ipynb contains an overview of the problems and corresponding solutions as well as an explanation to the methods we use.
 The file householdoptimization.py contains all the function used in the .ipynb file for solving the problems.